 - Dried spices: chili powder, dried oregano, sweet paprika, Kosher salt, garlic powder, onion powder, and crushed red pepper flakes.

-The salmon gets its unique and robust taste from the combination of spices.
+The salmon gets its robust taste from the combination of spices.
 It’s absolutely flavor-packed!
-If you’re looking for a bolder spice rub, try turning our Blackened Salmon into tacos!
+If you’re looking for a bolder spice rub, try turning our Grilled Blackened Salmon into tacos!

 For serving: corn tortillas (look for street taco size, about 4½” round), lime wedges or rounds, and fresh cilantro!
 The more, the better!!

-Let’s start by slow roasting the salmon.
-This requires a lower oven temperatue.
+Start by slow roasting the salmon.
+This requires a lower oven temperature.

 - Prepare the salmon.
-Preheat the oven to 275F.
-Pat the salmon fillet dry lightly with a paper towel, then place on a parchment lined baking sheet.
-Drizzle with a couple tablespoons of oil, then season generously with Kosher sal, black pepper, and dried spices.
+Preheat the oven to 275°F. Pat the salmon fillet dry with a paper towel, then place it on a parchment lined baking sheet.
+Drizzle with a couple tablespoons of oil, then season generously with Kosher salt, black pepper, and dried spices.

 - Bake the salmon.
-Place in a preheated oven, then cook for 20-24 minutes, or until the internal temperature of the salmon registers 120F and the fish flakes easily with a fork.
-(If you prefer to grill or pan sear, that’s totally fine.)
+Place in a preheated oven and cook for 20-24 minutes, or until the internal temperature of the salmon registers 120°F and the fish flakes easily with a fork.
+(If you prefer to grill or pan sear the fish, that’s totally fine.)

-From here, the slow baked salmon is ready to pile high onto your favorite corn tortillas (save the flour tortillas for fajitas!) with all your favorite taco toppings.
+From here, the baked salmon is ready to pile high onto your favorite corn tortillas (save the flour tortillas for fajitas!) with all your favorite taco toppings.
 Don’t forget a squeeze of fresh lime juice, an absolute must.
-We’ve got lots of suggestions below!
+See below for additional suggestions!

 How To Warm Tortillas For Tacos

 This is a crucial step in the success of any taco night, am I right?!
-We like to heat up tortillas on a gas stove, simply because it’s so easy.
+I like to heat up tortillas on a gas stove, simply because it’s so easy.

 Turn a gas burner onto a low heat, then one at a time place a tortilla directly on the burner.
 Use tongs to flip every 10-15 seconds until the tortilla is evenly charred on both sides.
 Repeat with remaining tortillas.